baritonehands/tictactoe-cljs/README.md

-# shadow-cljs, proto-repl, reagent template
+# Tic Tac Toe in Clojurescript + React

 The `shadow-cljs` is a build tool for ClojureScript.